-From east to west, Waldman established her new and current home in San Francisco Bay Area 17 years ago.
+From east to west, Beth established her new and current home in San Francisco Bay Area 17 years ago.
 She continued her education at the San Francisco Art Institute with a focus on site-specific public art and installation.
 During those years, her many travels to international urban sites as well as explorations of San Francisco alleys served as inspirations to her site work.
-She is currently working on a series of large-scale constructed mixed media paintings combining digital media with traditional paint inspired by her most recent trips to Peru, Greece, The Dominican Republic, and Northern Ireland.
-Waldman plays an active role in the Bay Area artist community with her consulting business WaldmanArts.
+She is currently working on a series of large-scale constructed mixed media paintings combining digital media with traditional paint inspired by her international travels as well as Colonial America.
+Beth plays an active role in the Bay Area artist community with her consulting business WaldmanArts.
 WaldmanArts offers consulting services to visual artists, collectors and arts organizations.
-She also played a key-role as one of the founding members of the San Francisco Mission-based artist collective SpaceCraft; for three years, she curated, marketed and launched monthly art shows with SpaceCraft at the CELLspace Art Gallery.
+She also played a key role as one of the founding members of the San Francisco Mission-based artist collective SpaceCraft; for three years, she curated, marketed and launched monthly art shows with SpaceCraft at the CELLspace Art Gallery.